 Maven Commands List

 As automation testers, we frequently use Maven to manage the build process and dependencies for test automation projects.
-Maven commands are essential for automation testing workflow, enabling streamlining the build process, managing dependencies, and deploying test automation projects easily.
+Maven commands are essential for automation testing workflow, enabling streamlining the build process, managing dependencies, and easily deploying test automation projects.

 - mvn clean: This command is used to clean the project’s target directory.

-- mvn compile: This command is used to compile the source code of the project.
+- mvn compile: This command is used to compile the project source code.

 - mvn package: This command is used to package the project into a JAR file.